This sweet little Christmas Lifesaver Candy Train craft will delight young and old in it’s simplistic design.

 Looking for more homemade ornament ideas?

 Make sure to check out all of the other Homemade Gift Ideas that I am sharing right now!
 If you are up for trying more handcrafted ornaments, make sure to check out the Easy Pipe Cleaner Christmas Tree ornament that I recently shared.
+I Spy Ornament

 This I Spy ornament is also a good one for preschoolers to make, they love to help make these and they LOVE to hunt for the treasures!

-The creative and frugal mind behind She Saved for almost 12 years now, Keri Lyn shares her adventures in parenting along with her love for family travel, country living and brand marketing.
+The creative and frugal mind behind She Saved for over 12 years now, Keri Lyn shares her adventures in parenting along with her love for family travel, country living and brand marketing.
 A self-proclaimed “brand loyalist”, Keri Lyn is known for her strong and enthusiastic voice when it comes to the products and brands that she loves.
-Passionate about family and the challenge of raising good humans (through the teen years, no less!)
-Keri Lyn has also served as a brand ambassador to many brands including her time as a Hilton Mom Voyage travel writer and currently an O Mag Insider for O, The Oprah Magazine and the 2019 recipient the O-verall Contribution O-ward.
+She Saved has become a community for like-minded consumers who appreciate saving money, time and sanity by getting the best deals on quality products and experiences.

 Leave a Reply